Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 2: Disposition of Monies

-If the Association is formally dissolved as a non-profit scientific corporation, then all monies and resources will be donated to the Society of Forensic Toxicology, unless their disposition is directed otherwise by the Executive Board.
+If the Association is formally dissolved as a non-profit scientific corporation, then all monies and resources will be donated to the Society of Forensic Toxicologists, Inc., unless their disposition is directed otherwise by the Executive Board.

 Scroll to Top